 July 2016 - NEWS update for any of you who are biohackers or you've ever had 'Bulletproof Coffee' ... you know, the kind where you add grass fed butter to your coffee? ;)

 I'll be speaking about Color, Light & Flow States at Dave Asprey's Bulletproof Biohacking conference in LA, September 23-25, 2016 ... so if you're in town for that event, come by and say hi!

 The list of all the speakers, etc. is here:

-Now for my regular profile. :)
+Now for my Regular Profile write-up: